 Although System institutions monitor credit risk individually, the System has established a quarterly process to report System large loan exposures (outstanding loan amounts plus any unfunded loan commitments).
 A System risk management committee reviews and monitors large loan exposures to existing individual customers that may reach \$1.25 billion or, in certain limited circumstances, \$1.5 billion.
 Because it is possible that one or more System institutions may simultaneously make credit available to a customer that may, in the aggregate, exceed these limits, the process provides for quarterly data to be compiled on existing large loan exposures with notice provided to the Banks and Associations of the largest loan exposures, including all loan exposures to a borrower greater than 75% of the \$1.25 billion level or \$937.5 million.
 While this process captures information regarding large loan exposures, any credit decision resides with the individual System institutions.
-At March 31, 2021, one exposure was slightly above \$1.25 billion but less than \$1.5 billion and no exposures were above \$1.25 billion at December 31, 2020.
-Eight exposures at March 31, 2021 and nine exposures at December 31, 2020 exceeded \$937.5 million.
+At both June 30, 2021 and December 31, 2020, no exposures were above \$1.25 billion.
+Nine exposures at both June 30, 2021 and December 31, 2020 exceeded \$937.5 million.